tldr-pages/tldr-maintenance/README.md

 This summary is tracked in a [GitHub issue](https://github.com/tldr-pages/tldr-maintenance/issues/25), along with the metrics per translation.
 Some numbers include a percentage:

 - Total malformed or outdated more info link page(s) [with percentage, calculated based on total pages]
+- Total malformed or outdated see also mention(s) [with percentage, calculated based on total translated pages whose English page has a see also mention]
+- Total missing see also mention(s) [with percentage, calculated based on total translated pages whose English page has a see also mention]
 - Total missing alias page(s)
 - Total missing TLDR commands [with percentage, calculated based on total of TLDR commands]
+- Total missing see also page(s) [with percentage, calculated based on total of pages mentioned in see also mentions]
 - Total misplaced page(s) [with percentage, calculated based on total pages]
 - Total outdated page(s) based on number of commands [with percentage, calculated based on total non-English pages]
 - Total outdated page(s) based on the commands itself [with percentage, calculated based on total non-English pages]